 Why Colonel Gadaffi is important to the internet's future

 URL shortners are all the rage these days.
-If one of most popular ones was to suddenly stop working, a huge number of links and services across the internet would break.
+If one of the most popular ones was to suddenly stop working, a huge number of links and services across the internet would break.

 So you’d hope that the main ones are all robust, reliable services, wouldn’t you?